joemoose/dungeoneers.d20/docs/appendix-a.md

 ## Combat

-On your turn, you can move and take one action: move s second time, attack, cast a spell, etc.
+On your turn, you can move and take one action: move a second time, attack, cast a spell, etc.

 **Initiative**

-Make a DEX or a WIL checks to go before your opponents; otherwise, go after the opponents.
+Make a DEX or a WIL check to act before your opponents; otherwise, go after the opponents.

 **Attacks**